cockroachdb/docs/v21.1/explain-analyze.md

 ## `DISTSQL` option

 `EXPLAIN ANALYZE (DISTSQL)` generates a physical query plan diagram in the [DistSQL Plan Viewer](#distsql-plan-viewer).
 The DistSQL Plan Viewer displays the physical query plan, as well as execution statistics.
 The statistics listed depend on the query type and the [execution engine used](vectorized-execution.html).
+There will be multiple diagrams if the query contains subqueries or post-queries.

+<span class="version-tag">New in v21.1:</span> `EXPLAIN ANALYZE (DISTSQL)` can only be used as the top-level statement in a query.

 ## `DEBUG` option